 - Add the Harmony Service on the household members smartphone/account (see “Linking the new, blue Harmony Service” above)

-- When you get to the point where you can select the Harmony Hub, select the Harmony Hub, you’d like to add to your setup
+- When you get to the point where you can select the Harmony Hub, select the Harmony Hub, you’d like to add to your setup.

-- On the household members device/account, map the second Hubs activities to a room in the shared home
+- On the household members device/account, map the second Hubs activities to a room in the shared home.

 - After successful configuration, you should see the activities of all Hubs on all devices/accounts.

-No, not Custom Routines, again!
+Custom Routines, again!

-Our own Forward/Rewind
+Our own Favorite Command

 What did they say?